Kizomba field lies in block 15 offshore Angola, marking one of the first tranches of deepwater acreage offered by the Angolan Government.

-In 2001, Esso Exploration Angola started construction on the Kizomba A deepwater development.
+Esso Exploration Angola started construction on the Kizomba A deepwater development in 2001.

 The field is operated by a combination of an ABB-designed 58,000t dry tree TLP and subsea completions, tied back to the Kizomba A FPSO.
 The dry tree unit is based on ABB’s ETLP design.

-The FPSO was built at a cost of more than $800m by Hyundai Heavy Industries, and the target production is estimated to require a $3.2bn investment.
-By the end of 2008, Kizomba A had 29 production wells and one development well.
+Kizomba A’s FPSO was built at a cost of more than $800m by Hyundai Heavy Industries, and the target production is estimated to require a $3.2bn investment.

-FPSO Xikomba is planned to be upgraded and relocated to Eni’s block 15/06, under an agreement with SBM Offshore.
+FPSO Xikomba is planned to be upgraded and relocated to Eni’s block 15/06, according to an agreement with SBM Offshore.
 The agreement was finalised in December 2011.

-The design for Kizomba B essentially duplicates Kizomba A, therefore reducing costs and cycle time.
+The design for Kizomba B duplicates Kizomba A, reducing costs and cycle time.

 Located 145km off the coast of Angola, the Mondo field started producing oil in January 2008, while the other two fields, Saxi and Batuque, started production in August 2008.

-Saxi and Batuque started production in August 2008, and between them are expected to contribute another 100,000 bpd.
+In August 2008, Saxi and Batuque started production, and between them are expected to contribute another 100,000bpd.

 The Kizomba C development features two FPSO vessels and 36 subsea wells, making it the largest subsea development operated by ExxonMobil affiliates worldwide.